Mitch McConnell cancels most of Senate's annual August recess

 "The list is not all-inclusive, but should give you a flavor of the significant workload that the Senate will work through, continuing the streak of accomplishments," his office said.

+"Many of us encouraged cancelling August recess last year to meet our legislative goals.
+As a result, the Senate confirmed 77 nominations with no floor debate, a significant concession with the minority party.
+Our diligence was rewarded with reason, and it can happen again," the Republicans senators wrote.

+While keeping the Senate in session might result in more confirmed nominees, the likelihood of the chamber passing government spending bills in August is slim because Democrats are expected to block GOP-crafted measures.
+Congress almost always waits until the 11th hour to pass a continuing resolution before the Sept.
+30 deadline to extend current government funding and avoid a shutdown.

-Canceling August recess is rare for Congress, though McConnell delayed the start of it by two weeks last year in order to make more time for the Obamacare repeal effort, which was ultimately doomed.
+Canceling August recess is rare for Congress, though McConnell delayed the start of it by a week last year in order to make more time for the Obamacare repeal effort, which was ultimately doomed.

+Cornyn, prior to McConnell's announcement, called it a situation of Democrats' own making.

+"I think now they’re desperate because now they realize they're more exposed politically because they’ve got so many people up running for re-election in red states," Cornyn said.